Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Laavan

-After the Anand Karaj, a reception or wedding party is typically held to celebrate the union of the couple.
-Family, friends, and well-wishers gather to offer their blessings, congratulate the couple, and partake in joyful festivities.
+After the Anand Karaj, a reception or wedding party is typically held to celebrate the couple’s union with the groom and bride’s relatives.
+Family, friends, and well-wishers gather to offer their blessings, congratulate the bride and groom, and partake in joyful festivities.

 Reception